teaglebuilt/robotframework-seleniumproxy/README.md

 Robotframeworks seleniumlibrary is extended to add several keywords for creating the webdriver with the given functionality and still capable of using the keywords available

 # CREDITS

+Credits of code or ideas I have used in this project.

 [Jani Mikkonen](http://github.com/rasjani)